Fladderman/distributed-systems-dragon-arena/DragonArena/unified_impl_v1/README.md

 if a server somehow falls behind:
     it will lazily request an update from someone else, and it will accept the fresher state when it comes.

+# Features
+## Consistency:
+	quite strong consistency
+	players can never get an incorrect state (only stale) clients do not make any predictions* (no dead-reckoning)* servers do not permit clients until they are certain they are up-to-date servers wait for each other before proceeding

+## Replication & Fault-tolerance:
+	if every server but one crashes, the game can continue with a speedy connection, no player may even notice Every server logs every message in, and every significant connection event

+## Robustness & Security:
+	Client expressiveness is minimized
+		("I attack Bob" instead of "I, as player X attack Bob for 5 damage)

+	Clients can send incorrect/ messages.
+Servers discard incorrect messages game can function correctly with dynamic number of servers
+		caveat: you have to set an upper-bound ahead of time. a higher bound imposes a tiny performance cost at server start-up

+## Transparency
+	Clients rejoin automatically if their server crashes. they may not even notice